celestiaorg/docs/docs/developers/intro-to-op-stack.md

 ## About the integration

-*Discover how to integrate existing blockchain frameworks like the OP Stack can integrate with Celestia in this category.*
+*Discover how to integrate existing blockchain frameworks like the OP Stack with Celestia in this category.*

 :::tip
 Tested on a machine with 8GB RAM, 160 GB SSD,